 |A||ccess to State-of-the-Art Medicine|

 OMI Educational Approach

 The OMI developed a four-step educational program, providing state-of-the-art medical education and hands-on training to physicians from countries in transition.
-All the OMI educational opportunities provide only short-term fellowships, which last a minimum of one week and a maximum of three months.
-OMI fellows remain integrated in their home institutions, but thanks to the OMI Program, gain access to faculty and colleagues from all over the world.
+All the OMI educational opportunities provide only short-term fellowships, lasting a minimum of one week and a maximum of three months.
+The OMI fellows remain integrated in their home institutions but thanks to the OMI program, gain access to faculty and colleagues from all over the world.

 OMI Global Impact